MapQuest

-MapQuest (stylized as mapquest) is an American free online web mapping service.
+MapQuest (formerly stylized as mapquest) is an American free online web mapping service.
 It was launched in 1996 as the first commercial web mapping service.
-MapQuest vies for market share with competitors such as Google Maps and Here.
+MapQuest's competitors include Apple Maps; Here, a Dutch mapping service; and Google Maps.

 History

 MapQuest's origins date to 1967 with the founding of Cartographic Services, a division of R.R.
 Donnelley & Sons in Chicago, which moved to Lancaster, Pennsylvania, in 1969.
 In the mid-1980s, R.R.
-Donnelley & Sons began generating maps and routes for customers, with cooperation by Barry Glick, a University at Buffalo Ph.D.
-In 1994 it was spun off as GeoSystems Global Corporation.
-Much of the code was adapted for use on the Internet to create the MapQuest web service in 1996.
+Donnelley & Sons began generating maps and routes for customers, with cooperation by Barry Glick, a University at Buffalo.
+Glick had a PhD degree.
+In 1994, it was spun off as GeoSystems Global Corporation.
+Much of the code was adapted for use on the internet to create the MapQuest web service in 1996.
 MapQuest's original services were mapping (referred to as "Interactive Atlas") and driving directions (called "TripQuest").

-Sensing the emerging demand for spatial applications on the Internet, and with crippling network latency in Lancaster, the executive team of Barry Glick and Perry Evans moved MapQuest to the up-and-coming LoDo area of Denver, Colorado.
+Sensing the emerging demand for spatial applications on the Internet, and with crippling network latency in Lancaster, the executive team of Glick and Perry Evans moved MapQuest to the up-and-coming LoDo area of Denver.

-The initial Denver team consisted of Evans, Simon Greenman, Chris Fanjoy and Harry Grout.
+The initial Denver team consisted of Evans, Simon Greenman, Chris Fanjoy, and Harry Grout.
 To make MapQuest a serious contender in the online spatial application market, a robust set of geographical tools was developed under Greenman's direction.
-Grout, who had spent time at Rand McNally, Etak and Navigation Technologies Corporation building digital map data, was tasked with acquiring data and licensing arrangements.
-The initial team experienced rapid growth in the Denver office, and in a short time MapQuest was becoming a well-known brand.
+Grout, who had spent time at Rand McNally; Etak, a now defunct mapping company; and Navigation Technologies Corporation (Navteq) building digital map data, was tasked with acquiring data and licensing arrangements.
+The initial team experienced rapid growth in the Denver office, and in a short time MapQuest became a well-known brand.

 On 25 February 1999, MapQuest went public, trading on Nasdaq.
-In December 1999, America Online (AOL) announced it would acquire MapQuest for $1.1 billion.
+In December 1999, America Online (AOL) announced that it would acquire MapQuest for $1.1 billion.
 The deal closed in 2000.
-Chief Operating Officer / Chief Financial Officer Jim Thomas managed these transactions.

-For a period, MapQuest included satellite images through a licensing deal with GlobeXplorer, but later removed them because of the unorthodox business mechanics of the arrangement brokered by AOL.
-In September 2006, the website once again began serving satellite imagery in a new beta program.
+COO / CFO Jim Thomas managed the transactions.
+For a time (until 2004), MapQuest included satellite images through a licensing deal with GlobeXplorer, but later removed them because of the unorthodox business mechanics of the arrangement brokered by AOL.
+In September 2006, the website again began serving satellite imagery in a new beta program.

-In 2004, MapQuest, uLocate, Research in Motion and Nextel launched MapQuest Find Me, a buddy-finder service that worked on GPS-enabled mobile phones.
+In 2004, MapQuest, uLocate, Research in Motion, and Nextel launched MapQuest Find Me, a buddy-finder service which worked on GPS-enabled mobile phones.
 MapQuest Find Me let users automatically find their location, access maps and directions and locate nearby points of interest, including airports, hotels, restaurants, banks and ATMs.
 Users also had the ability to set up alerts to be notified when network members arrive at or depart from a designated area.
-In 2005 the service became available on Sprint, and in 2006, Boost Mobile.
+In 2005, the service became available on Sprint (as a result of their merger with Nextel), and on Boost Mobile in 2006.